jhalterman/epicary/README.md

 # Epicary 0.1.0

-Epicary allows you create stateful, thread-safe, message-driven workflows.
+Stateful, thread-safe, message-driven processing.

-## Into
+## Introduction

+Epicary was born with the goal of building stateful, message-driven systems with little fuss.
+It's ideal for creating processes where state changes are triggered by discrete messages.

-The fundamental element of Epicary is a *saga*, which is a stateful, long-running, message handler.
-Sagas have similar properties to [actors](http://en.wikipedia.org/wiki/Actor_model) in that they both:
+The fundamental element of Epicary is a *saga*.
+Sagas have similar properties to [actors](http://en.wikipedia.org/wiki/Actor_model) in that they:

+ * Are stateful
  * Have a unique identity
- * Are stateful
  * Can handle messages of varying types
  * Have a distinct lifecycle
- * Are threadsafe by way of [shared-nothing](http://en.wikipedia.org/wiki/Shared_nothing_architecture)
+ * Are thread-safe by way of serialized message handling and a [shared-nothing architecture](http://en.wikipedia.org/wiki/Shared_nothing_architecture)

-The difference between sagas, actors, and typical message handlers is primarily in how messages are targeted to a handler.
-Actors handle messages that are *addressed* to them by id.
+The primary difference between sagas and actors is in how messages are directed to a handler.
+Actors handle messages that are *addressed* to them by identity.
 Sagas handle messages that are *correlated* to them based on their contents.
+Additionally sagas are durable, making them ideal for long-running processes and distributed systems where they can be migrated between nodes for workload re-distribution and survive node failures.

-## Examples
+## Example

-Define a saga:
+A saga that handles the creation of compute instances:

     public class CreateInstanceSaga extends AbstractSaga {
       @Inject transient ComputeClient computeClient;